otienosteve/Fastapi_guide/README.md

 ✔️ - Done
 ...✍️ - In Progress

-All Content should be updated by EOD today but you can begin with the one's marked done.
+All Content should be updated by 1/9/2023 but you can begin with the one's marked done.

 [Introduction](https://github.com/otienosteve/intro-to-fastapi)  ✔️
 [Video - Making Get Request with Fast API](https://youtu.be/IYfPc5_-2-o)   ✔️